homepods/klipper/klippy/extras/web_server/README.md

 #  The above example will allow 192.168.1.1 - 192.168.1-254.
 Note attempting
 #  to use a non-zero value for the last IP segement or different bit value will
 #  result in a configuration error.
-#cancel_gcode:
-#  The gcode to execute when a print is canceled via the web interface.
-Default
-#  is M25, M26 S0, CLEAR_PAUSE.
-This pauses the print and resets the file
-#  positon to 0.
-The pause state is also cleared.
-#pause_gcode:
-#  The gcode to execute when a print is paused via the web interface.
-Default
-#  is PAUSE.
-#resume_gcode:
-#  The gcode to execute when a print is resumed via the web interface.
-Default
-#  is RESUME.
 #request_timeout: 5.
 #  The amount of time (in seconds) a client request has to process before the
 #  server returns an error.
 This timeout does NOT apply to gcode requests.